Home

 Begonia fusca

-Begonia fusca is a rare species from southern Mexico with fuzzy leaves that are very big.
-In fact, at 2 feet across, its leaves are one of the largest of all Begonia species!
-This robust, rhizomatous Begonia grows 4 to 6 feet tall, sending up a beautiful flower stalk about 5 feet tall each autumn.
+Begonia fusca is a rare species from southern Mexico with fuzzy leaves that get very big.
+In fact, at over 2 feet across, its leaves are one of the largest of all Begonia species!
+This oversized Begonia grows 4 to 6 feet tall, and sends up a beautiful flower stalk that's 6 feet tall!
 This is a striking specimen for rare plant collectors or Begonia fans.
-I don't know any other source for fresh seeds on the internet.
+Fresh seeds are almost never seen for sale.

 Begonia fusca